Sholastik/SERepository/Day2/README.md

-# You're in develop branch
+# You're in main branch